lvanschilfgaarde/lordcephei.github.io/pages/gwintrotut.md

 <hr style="height:5pt; visibility:hidden;" />
 # Introduction to GW calculations

-This tutorial carries out an LDA calculation for Si, starting from an init file.
+This tutorial begins with an LDA calculation for Si, starting from an init file.
 Following this are demonstrations of both QSGW and 1-shot GW calculations.
-The starting point is a self-consistent LDA calculation, which can be run with the following commands (click on the LDA self-consistency dropdown menu).
+The LDA calculation can be run with the following commands (click on the LDA calculation dropdown menu).
 More details on the set up and running of a self-consistent LDA calculation can be found on the fpintrotut page.

 <hr style="height:5pt; visibility:hidden;" />
 ### Command summary